LLM Context Window Over Time: From Kilobytes to Trillions of Tokens

 • Long-Form Content Generation: Writing detailed narratives or technical documentation with consistent style and plot.

-The Future of LLM Context and Memory
+The Horizon: Trillions of Tokens and Future LLM Context

 The future will likely involve a hybrid approach: